In today’s QuiBids review, I’ll be covering exactly how this penny auction site works.

 - Portable speakers

 There are also voucher bid auctions you can enter to win bids.
-These voucher bids cannot be used toward the Buy Now option, and they aren’t eligible for a refund either.
+These voucher bids cannot be used toward the Buy Now option and are not eligible for a refund.

-If you win the auction, you’ll have to pay the auction’s ending price.
-You have to pay within 3 days of the auction ending.
-Once the checkout process is complete, you’ll get emails confirming your purchase and when your shipping status is updated.
+If you win the auction, you’ll need to pay the auction’s final price within 3 days of the auction ending.
+Once the checkout process is complete, you’ll receive emails confirming your purchase and updating you on your shipping status.

-Even if you don’t win the auction, you can still buy the item with the Buy Now feature.
-The site will subtract the cash value of the bids you’ve placed, from the value price of the item and you just have to pay the difference.
-So it’s sort of like buying the item at retail price.
+Even if you don’t win the auction, you can still buy the item using the Buy Now feature.
+The site will subtract the cash value of the bids you’ve placed from the item’s price, so you only need to pay the difference.
+It’s somewhat like buying the item at retail price.

-So for example, if there’s a product worth $20, and you use 30 bids but don’t win, then you subtract the 30 x $0.40, so $12, that you spent on bids and just have to pay $8 more for the product.
-You can use the Buy Now feature to purchase a product at any time during the auction and up to 2 hours after the auction ends.
+For example, if a product is worth $20 and you use 30 bids but don’t win, you subtract the cost of the bids (30 x $0.40 = $12) from the product’s price, so you’ll pay $8 more for the product.
+You can use the Buy Now feature to purchase the item at any time during the auction and up to 2 hours after the auction ends.
 Simply click the “Buy Now” button on the auction page.

 Items are always shipped within 48 hours.